-Recently, we posted a simple question into a number of LinkedIn groups that deal with safety and/or EHS: “What do you do to make your safety training more fun and engaging for your employees?“
+Recently, we posted that simple question into a number of LinkedIn groups that deal with safety and/or EHS: “What do you do to make your safety training more fun and engaging for your employees?”

 So, let’s get to it.
 Here’s how to make safety training more fun and engaging, with stories and tips from real-life safety managers and trainers.

 Also, since you’re interested in fun safety training, check out these 11 free online safety training word games (like Wheel of Fortune) and these 10 free online safety training word games.
 You’ll see there are even options to download free copies of some of those safety training games.

 Below are some tips for making safety training more fun, engaging, and effective.

 Games, Competition, and Rewards

 A number of safety professionals said they tried to include some form of game, competition, and/or reward in their safety training.
 We’ve included some of those replies below.
 Also, click the following link to play some free online safety training games we’ve created for you.

 One safety trainer used Jeopardy-style games, competition, and candy bars.